 1) Mechanically stuck (door open) or customer did not close fuel door.
 No indication to close FTIV after refueling.
+FTIV will stay open, evap system not a closed system any more, requires MIL.

 The Cabin Refuel Switch is checked for opens and shorts and functionally.